 Concluding Wooden Guitar Picks

-We can see that most wooden guitar picks have the same characteristics in terms of the sound they produce.
+We can see that most of these plectrums have the same characteristics in terms of the sound they produce.
 The guitar picks seem to generally sound more natural and rounded.

-On That note, we have seen some beautiful exotic wood guitar picks in the list above.
-There are more out there which we will hopefully be adding to in the near future.
+On That note, we have seen some beautiful exotic picks in the list above.
+There are more out there which I will hopefully be adding to this list in the near future.

 If you like this post you might be interested in our list of the 10 of Best guitar picks in the world.

 Hey, fellow guitar mate!
 I’m Justin, I have been a professional guitarist since 2012.
 I have traveled the world playing on different stages alongside some of the best indie bands, at some of the biggest music festivals in the world.
 As a result, I’ve played lots of different guitar gear.
 Instead of keeping that knowledge to myself, I have set up this site to share my honest reviews of various guitar gear.
 But most notably, my love for guitar picks.